 · Don’t forget the sunscreen, and be sure to use enough to protect yourself!
 Wear a hat, and remember to drink water while working outside for extended periods.
 KB

 Kathy Bretz is an Extension Master Gardener Volunteer with Mecklenburg County, NC.
-An active EMG since 2003, Kathy loves to design, using color; she especially loves annuals, perennial, shrubs and junipers.
+An active EMGV since 2003, Kathy loves to design, using color; she especially loves annuals, perennial, shrubs and junipers.

 Got GARDEN questions?
 Get answers!